AscendingPassage.com HOME PAGE.

 The Temple consists of a principal building twelve paces in

-length, and three paces only in breadth.
-On each side, stood
+length, and three paces only in width.
+On each side stood

 originally four small pillars, of which two remain on one side, and

-three on the other; one of the former has a polygonal shaft, the
+three on the other.
+One pillar has a polygonal shaft, the

 pillars are joined to the main building by blocks of stone, which